Kreytorn/TorPDF/README.md

+# TorPDF
-# TorPDF is a PDF editor.
-It works with Windows, Linux and Mac.
+TorPDF is a PDF editor for Windows, Linux and Mac OS.